jwbensley/Etherate/README.md

 #### Technical details

-    Etherate is a single threaded application, despite this 10G throughput can be achieved one a 2.4Ghz Intel CPU with 10G Intel NIC.
+    Etherate is a single threaded application, despite this 10G throughput can be achieved on a 2.4Ghz Intel CPU with 10G Intel NIC.
 Etherate is not currently using NetMap or the similar framework released by Google as it is still in beta performance tuning is still ongoing.
 This may become a future development (if the desired performance levels can't